-Blizzard Skis 2021: The First Look
+Blizzard Skis 2022: The First Look

 Considering how well Blizzard’s flagship skis—Bonafide, Brahma, Black Pearl—have performed in ski tests and sales, you really don’t want to mess them up.
-So Blizzard tinkered carefully with a refresh and re-imagined one of the most fundamental parts of ski construction: the wood core.
+We said that a year ago, and it’s as true today as it was then.

 Ahead of last season, Blizzard re-imagined one of the most fundamental parts of ski construction: the wood core.
 Their TruBlend construction places hard wood (beech) where you need power and stability and softer/lighter poplar in the skis’ extremities to give skis a more even and more balanced flex.
 On snow, that new build checked out.
 The Bonafide 97, Brahma 88, Black Pearl 97, and Black Pearl 88 all skied great, smoother than ever without compromising their aggressive character.

 For 2021-2022, Blizzard tricks out the Brahma 82 and Black Pearl 82 with that same TruBlend construction.

 Here’s the rundown:

 Blizzard introduces new Thunderbird and Phoenix frontside skis, which also include TruBlend.